chang96/africa_hacks_exousia/README.md

 - Create link to product or services by clicking on create link and filling the form.

 - The create links can then be shared to users

+Users use dummy values
+- BVN(00000000000)
+- dummy image for "valid id"